The BEST Banana Bread Recipe

 - All-purpose flour.
 Adds structure.

 - Cornstarch.
-Makes the crumb extra tender.
+This is optional, but it makes the crumb extra tender.

 - Baking soda and baking powder.
 Leavens the bread.